-A: No, but they need early education of some kind (and preschool is the best way to get it).
+A: No, but they need early education of some kind.

 Some parents may choose not to send their children to preschool, opting to keep them home with them or in the care of a friend or relative.
 That’s OK, says Hartke, as long as “families give their children the most advantages that they can to be ready for school.”

 That means parents and guardians have to ensure that whomever is with their child during the day is making a point of engaging the child in specific ways to help with their development.

 “What we really want is to have education for parents, so they know – here are some experiences that children need.
 You know, (kids) need to have socialization so that will help with language; they need to be read to,” she says.
 These are things that can be done at home.